eslint/archive-website/docs/0.24.1/user-guide/configuring.md

   └── test.js
 ```

-If there is an `.eslintrc` and a `package.json` file found in the same directory, both will be used, with the `.eslintrc` having the higher precendence.
+If there is an `.eslintrc` and a `package.json` file found in the same directory, both will be used, with the `.eslintrc` having the higher precedence.

 The complete configuration hierarchy, from highest precedence to lowest precedence, is as follows: